Who Qualifies for Counseling?

 How to be referred for counseling services:

-2. Upon receipt of a referral our Counseling Coordinator will contact you to ask a few questions to best fit you in with one of our licensed therapists.
+2. Upon receipt of the referral, one of our Counseling Intake Specialists will contact you to ask a few questions to best fit you in with one of our licensed therapists.
+Should our counselors be unable to take on your case, the Counseling Coordinator will refer out to appropriate agencies.

 3. Wait to be contacted by your assigned therapist who will schedule your first appointment.
 Appointments are 50 minutes each.